datadesk/python-elections/source/index.rst

 .. attribute:: obj.is_state

-    Return `True` if the reporting unit is a state, rather than some other unit like a county.
+    Returns `True` if the reporting unit is a state, rather than some other unit like a county.

+.. attribute:: obj.electoral_votes_total

+    Returns the number of presidential electors this area controls.
+Typically only found on states.

 .. raw:: html